 Take a look at our open positions below!

 Feel free to apply!

 Tuesday the 8th of November, a Suncom delegation attended the annual ISPT (Institute for Sustainable Process Technology) conference in Amersfoort.
 Here interesting and lively debates were held on sustainable technology solutions.
-Suncom was also selected as one the finalists to pitch for the Industry Innovators Award together with two other startups Alucha Works and Energy21.
+Suncom was also selected as one of the finalists to pitch for the Industry Innovators Award together with two other startups Alucha Works and Energy21.
 We are very proud to announce that Suncom’s pitch, presented by founder and CEO Henk Arntz, won both the hearts of the jury and the audience.
 We would like to thank ISPT for the opportunity to attend this great conference and the jury and the audience for their faith in Suncom’s technology!
 We hope to be able to attend the ISPT conference again next year!

 This year the SolarPACES conference was once again held at a live location, this time in Albuquerque, New Mexico.
 Suncom flew out with a team of 4 to visit SolarPACES for the first time!
-The amount of knowledge there was astounding and we were proud to add some of our own findings to the mix!
-We were honoured to present our research and product during the poster session at the end of each conference day.
+The amount of knowledge there was astounding and we were proud to add some of our findings to the mix!
+We were honored to present our research and product during the poster session at the end of each conference day.
 Click the link below to see the poster for yourself!